foxfriends/syncat/README.md

 specify what to download.

 The language map is a simple TOML file named `languages.toml`, located in the root of the configuration folder.
+A good start might be to try [mine][languages.toml].

 Each entry in this file describes one language, and is a table of 4 or 5 keys.
 The example entry below would install a highlighter for Syncat stylesheets.

 ```toml